-Cradle cap or infantile Seborrheic dermatitis – Seborea is a common skin disorder in babies.
-Seborrhea or Seborea occurs when the sebaceous glands are producing excessive sebum (skin oil).
+Cradle cap or infantile Seborrheic dermatitis – Seborrea is a common skin disorder in babies.
+Seborrhea or Seborrea occurs when the sebaceous glands are producing excessive sebum (skin oil).
 It is believed that baby scalp seborrhea is caused by testosterone (male hormone) that has been transmitted from the mother to her newborn during pregnancy.
 The effect of these hormone will disappear before the baby is one year old.

 In most cases cradle cap or baby scalp seborrhea , will present itself as a layer of oily yellow layer of sticky dandruff over the scalp.
 This skin disorder is not harmful in any way to the baby , is not contagious and doesn’t itch.
 However in cases that are severe, itching and sore sensation will be present.
 It has the ability to spread to other areas of the body.
 In these cases it may result in secondary infection that should be treated by a dermatologist.